 EXCLUSIVELY FOR KINDLE: Elliott Hall and the Real House Rabbit Kindle edition

-KEYWORDS: Chapter book, gentle humor, house rabbits, pets
+KEYWORDS: Middle grade, gentle humor, house rabbits, pets

 SYNOPSIS: Playing with other kids is not easy for second-grader, Elliott Hall.
 His teacher in private school, Miss Susan, encouraged him to work on his social skills, rewarding him with pizza and a crown when he did well.
 But Elliott is now in public school, without Miss Susan.
 It is a lonely place, where Evil Joseph tries to steal his lunch, and where nobody ever wears a crown.
 Lonely classroom rabbit, Fuzzy – aka Mr. Saunders – befriends Elliott, and the two strike a bargain: Mr. Saunders offers to teach Elliott about friendship and how to stand up for himself, and in return, Elliott must find a way to help Mr. Saunders in his quest to become a real house rabbit.